Bikoil/Bikoil/README.md

 # Hi, I’m Biko!
 -  I’m interested in games and programmes
-- I’m currently learning lua, python, bash and more!
+- I’m currently learning luau, python, bash and more!
 - To contact me open an issue in the Bikoil repository

 # Do you want to Support me?
 Help me make a Roblox game!